Py08/Word-Game/README.md

 No requirements are Required!!
-It is made into an .exe file so that users without python can also use it!
+It is made into an .exe file with the help of <a href = "https://github.com/pyinstaller/pyinstaller"> pyinstaller </a> so that users without python can also use it!
 If You want to fork it you can download the python file.

 <hr>